 NWSSP Student Awards Services implements the NHS Wales Bursary Scheme, which provides funding for a range of health education courses in Wales.

-It has been confirmed by the Welsh Government that NHS Bursaries for eligible allied health professionals will continue to be available in Wales, unlike in England where the bursary will end.
+It has been confirmed by the Welsh Government that NHS Bursaries for eligible allied health professionals will continue to be available in Wales, unlike in England where the bursary has ended.
 You can view the full article here -